sequana/ribofinder/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.10.0    * Update to use sequana-wrappers.
+0.10.1    * add additional test and fix bug in pipeline (regression bug) 0.10.0    * Update to use sequana-wrappers.
 Remove multiqc. summary.html
             is self-content
 0.9.3     * fix logger